The Scoop On Intermittent Fasting

 WATCH my interview on Global Morning TV on intermittent fasting here:

-Periodic fasting has been shown in some studies to be helpful for weight loss in those who are obese if there is a calorie deficit over time.
+Periodic fasting has been shown in some studies to reduce body weight in those with a Body Mass Index (BMI) over 30 if there is a calorie deficit over time.
 Proponents believe dieters eat less over the course of a week.

 However, this may or may not be true depending on a wide variety of factors that influence what and how much we eat such as environmental, social, emotional and behavioral connections.
-It can also be common to take in much higher calories than usual after periods of fasting so a true calorie deficit within the week may not actually happen.
+It can also be common to take in much higher calories than usual after periods of fasting so a true calorie deficit within the day, week or over time may not actually happen.

-In a review article of 40 studies alongside a randomized clinical trial for a year intermittent fasting was not more effective than daily calorie restriction for weight loss.
+In a review article of 40 studies alongside a randomized clinical trial for a year intermittent fasting was not more effective than a daily calorie reduction for reducing body weight.

 Can intermittent fasting be helpful for health or to slow the ageing process?